-Engagement have been taking place with neighbouring municipalities in the District Family and also with the Kind Cetshwayo District.
-To date, the following issues and challenges, of a cross border nature are noted:
+Based on engagement with neighbouring municipalities in the District Family and also with the King Cetshwayo District, the following issues and challenges, of a cross border nature are noted:

-Restrictions on beach access for social and economic purposes remains a challenged in many ways. the uMlalazi Coastal Development Plan does address this matter.
+- Restrictions on beach access for social and economic purposes remains a challenged in many ways. the uMlalazi Coastal Development Plan does address this matter.
 Beach Access is also hampered in some areas due to historical lease agreements that restricts access to the coast.
-In context of the above, it is important that neighbouring municipalities work together to direct and manage development within coastal areas.

-The P230 is a secondary corridor with potential tourism, heritage and cultural linkages to the Ongoye Forest.
-Infrastructure investment on local linkages/routes (i.e. poor road network) towards the Ongoye Forest and the Escarpment are very important to boost the local economy.

-There are no development plans between uMlalazi and uMhlathuze Local Municipalities to improve, enhance and boost the Ongoye Tourism, Cultural and Heritage landscape.

-Of importance to all municipalities is the unknown impact of land claims.

-Infrastructural failures impact on the ecological health of riverine and estuary and these impacts extend beyond municipal borders.
+In context of the above, it is important that neighbouring municipalities work together to direct and manage development within coastal areas. - 2.
+In the uMlalazi Municipality, the P230 is a tertiary corridor with potential tourism, heritage and cultural linkages to the Ongoye Forest.
+Infrastructure investment on local linkages/routes (i.e. poor road network) towards the Ongoye Forest and the Escarpment are very important to boost the local economy. - 3.
+There are no development plans between uMlalazi and uMhlathuze Local Municipalities to improve, enhance and boost the Ongoye Tourism, Cultural and Heritage landscape. - 4.
+Of importance to all municipalities is the unknown impact of land claims. - 5.
+Infrastructural failures impact on the ecological health of riverine and estuary and these impacts extend beyond municipal borders. - 6.
 Infrastructure planning also traverses borders.
 An example being the uMhlathuze Arterial Framework plan.
 This plan is not limited to arterial routes within the uMhlathuze Municipality but extends into the uMfolozi Municipal area.
 This does provide some linkages to the proposed IDZ 2 A development.

-Inset 6: Extract from Arterial Framework Plan
+Inset 7: Extract from Arterial Framework Plan

-Apart from coastal development planning, nodal planning that has an influence, and will be influenced, by cross border matters.
+7. Apart from coastal development planning, nodal planning that has an influence, and will be influenced, by cross border matters.
 As alluded to before, the proposed IDZ 2A zone is located within uMfolozi Municipality but cannot be separated from the uMhlathuze Municipality.
-An uMfolozi/IDZ Nodal Plan is currently underway.
+An uMfolozi/IDZ Nodal Plan is responding to this.